hcgatewood/travel-guide/README.md

 A minimal, curated guide to relevant resources for the new computer science student.

-## Back cover instructions

-- Go in order, more or less
-- Snippets like `bash --version` are meant to be run from the command line
-- This guide assumes you are using a Mac, though it's still valuable on any machine
+This guide assumes you're on a Mac, but is valuable on any machine.
+See the [back flap notes](#back-flap-notes) for an overview of this guide.
-- Be sure to install [Homebrew](http://brew.sh) and [Homebrew Cask](https://caskroom.github.io)
-- All [MIT OCW](https://ocw.mit.edu/index.htm) courses also host their [videos on YouTube](https://www.youtube.com/user/MIT), where you can watch at up to 2x speed
-- These topics and resources are a subjective view of what has been helpful.
-Feel free to contribute!

-## Front flap map
+## Front flap topic map

 ### First steps